aws-samples/amazon-bedrock-serverless-prompt-chaining/DEVELOP.md

 cdk deploy --app 'python3 cdk_stacks.py' --all
 ```

+As part of deploying the demo application, an SNS topic `bedrock-serverless-prompt-chaining-notifications`
+will be created and will receive notifications about demo failures.
+An email address or a [chat bot](https://docs.aws.amazon.com/chatbot/latest/adminguide/setting-up.html)
+can be subscribed to the topic to receive notifications when the demo's alarms fire.

 ### Deploy the demo pipeline

 The demo pipeline will automatically keep your deployed demo in sync with the latest changes